fwsa-batch2/mohammed.hasan__web_project/README.md

    As an admin, I should be able to delete a particular course.

 ### Forgot Password
    User can login only if user has an account already logged-in in our website with his/her mobile number and corresponding Mail-Id.
-As an user, I should be able to login if I enter the correct OTP number sent to user's mobile.
-After that I should be able to change password after that.
+As an user, I should be able to login if I enter the correct OTP number sent to user's Mail-Id.
+After that I should be able to change password.

 ### Filter
    (In displayDetailsToAdmin.html)